-Information about orders of protection due to domestic violence, which are issued in family court, and injunctions against harassment, which are issued in district court.
+Information about orders for protection due to domestic violence, which are issued in family court, and injunctions against harassment, which are issued in district court.

 This page addresses some general (not state-specific) laws of one parent taking a child out of the state or country, without the other parent’s consent.